will-bank/datadog-tracing/README.md

 https://docs.datadoghq.com/opentelemetry/otlp_ingest_in_the_agent/?tab=docker

 OpenTelemetry has an official Rust crate with extensions for major formats/providers.
-This includes a datadog exporter.
+This includes a Datadog exporter.
 We have found this exporter to be less reliable than the standard OTel exporter sending data to the OTel endpoint of the Datadog agent, though.